 Guild of Fine Food

-- There was no single version of the full facts when it came to making decisions.
+More importantly, though, there was no easy way to pull out the full facts when it came to making key business decisions.

 That’s where our developers came in; ready to build a bespoke, cloud-based system that would meet the needs of GFF, without the hassle.

 Understanding what a business needs from its data management systems is the most important part of software development, which meant, before anything else, our team needed the human perspective.